Annual Funding Cycles: Fall & Spring

-The Scholarship of Teaching and Learning (SOTL) grants provide phased levels of funding for new and ongoing studies about teaching and learning and, as such, help further the Communities of Inquiry, which have become integral to Indiana University’s SOTL Program.
-Similar to national funding agencies (i.e., NEA, NIH, and NSF), SOTL funding provides ongoing and sustained funding for projects of merit, while also providing funds for new individual and team projects.
+SoTL grants provide funding at four levels for new and ongoing studies about teaching and learning.
+Similar to national funding agencies (i.e., NEA, NIH, and NSF), SoTL funding provides ongoing and sustained funding for projects of merit, while also providing funds for new individual and team projects.
 All funding levels are intended to support faculty-led efforts to better understand and improve teaching and learning through in-depth, contextualized, and evidence-based studies.

 Funding is typically, though not exclusively, used for these types of expenses:

 - Research related travel